Acorn Community Farm

-Acorn is a farm-based anarchist and egalitarian intentional community located in rural Louisa County, Virginia, United States.

-It is a member of the Federation of Egalitarian Communities and was established in 1993 as a spin-off of the Twin Oaks Community.
+Acorn Community Farm is a farm-based intentional community located in rural Louisa County, Virginia, United States.
+Established in 1993, it is a member of the Federation of Egalitarian Communities, focusing on principles of anarchism and egalitarianism, and was created as a spin-off of the Twin Oaks Community.

 In the early 1990s, Twin Oaks reached its full capacity, leading to increased demand from prospective members.
-To address this, Twin Oaks members founded Acorn on a 75-acre farm located approximately seven miles from Twin Oaks.
+To address this issue, Twin Oaks members founded Acorn on a 75-acre farm located approximately seven miles from Twin Oaks.